IntegerMan/angularIF/design/Fog Terrier/Design Document.md

 To the south, a familiar wooden blue door leads inside to your front hall.

 ### Neighborhood

 #### Whateley and Moriarty

+Here your street meets Moriarty Lane, the main inlet to the neighborhood.
+The neighborhood was originally intended to span further to the north, but the economy changed and there wasn't enough demand to justify knocking down the wooded area to the north to clear the way for the expansion of Suburbia.

+A dark overgrown trail leads north into the woods and away from the street.

+Moriarty Lane extends to the south while Whateley Drive and your house are to the east.

 #### Whateley Drive (Near Playground)

 Just a little down the street to the west of your house, this portion of the street features a number of foreclosed or otherwise vacant homes from those who were fortunate enough to have left this dying town and moved elsewhere.
 A few homes still have occupants, though most of these have For Sale signs in their yards.
 Fog obscures much, but it seems like even the vacant homes are in better shape than yours.

 A poorly maintained walking path juts off from the sidewalk and continues to the south towards the playground and the old community center.